Baiang/Baiang/README.md

 ### Hi there 👋

+hi, i'm wiwi, a passionate self-taught full stack web developer and a passionate software engineer from China. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

+i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 <!--
 **Baiang/Baiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.